Chapter 75 – Trouble with the Rightwing-2019

 Even more ominously, the lecture and interview requests had begun to run down very quickly.

 That really did hurt.
-It meant I was losing my standing in Japanese society – a standing that for more than 20 years I had been working to create.
+It meant I was losing income and my standing in Japanese society – a standing that for more than 20 years I had been working to create.

 My university was good enough not to bow to the pressure.
-But it was clear that for them too as a farly right-leaning organisation I was damaged goods.
+But it was clear that for them too as a fairly right-leaning organisation I was damaged goods.

 3. The Abductee Issue

-In particular I had under-estimated how national sentiment had been aroused by this issue – by the thought that its citizens could be captured and held by a nation such as North Korea.
+In particular I had badly under-estimated how national sentiment had been aroused by this abductee issue – by the thought that Japan’s citizens could be captured and held by a rubbishy nation such as North Korea.

-I had thought that since Koizumi (or rather his handlers) had done so well with the 2002 request to North Korea to release the five known surviving abductees, one could safely criticise the rightists, Abe Shinzo especially, who were trying to prevent any continuation of the policy of reconciliation.
+I had thought that since Tokyo had done well with the 2002 request to North Korea to release the five known surviving abductees, one could safely criticise the rightists, Abe Shinzo especially, who were trying to demand more abductee releases and so prevent any continuation of the policy of reconciliation with North Korea.

 I tried to point out how keeping faith with the 2002 promises and opening relations with Pyongyang would have made it that much easier to find and get more abductees released – if indeed they existed.